workflowable/workflowable/docs/data-dependencies.md

 # Data Dependencies

 **Data dependencies** are used to define dependencies within the structure of your workflows.
-It references dependencies between workflow steps/conditions and the workflow run parameters which are defined in the workflow event definition.
-We use our workflow step types and workflow condition types to help map out these dependencies through a couple of methods on them.
+It references dependencies between workflow activities/conditions and the workflow run parameters which are defined in the workflow event definition.
+We use our workflow activity types and workflow condition types to help map out these dependencies through a couple of methods on them.
 First, let's take a look at:

 ```php